 Also, I’ve seen quite a few airline websites that state that powders larger than 12 ounces (350 ml) are NOT permitted in carry on bags.
 This contradicts what is stated on the TSA website.

 I tend to go by TSA rules since they are the security authority and they are the ones inspecting my bags, and there really isn’t a point at which the airline would even know if I had large amounts of powder.
 But this is a judgement call you’ll have to make.

-Knives of any kind are not allowed, although TSA does say that plastic or round-bladed butter knives are permitted in carry-on baggage.
+Knives are not allowed in cabin bags, although TSA does say that plastic or round-bladed butter knives are permitted in carry-on baggage.
 But metal knives, pocket knives, and Swiss army knives are not allowed.

-If you want to bring one of these, pack it safely in your checked baggage in a way that it can’t accidentally cut through your bag and injure a baggage handler or baggage screener.
+If you want to bring one of these, pack it safely in your checked baggage.
+It should have a sheath on it so that it can’t accidentally cut through your bag and injure a baggage handler or baggage screener.